qiulinlx/FD_Stability/README.md

 # Functional Diversity Toolkit

 A collection of Python functions and tools for exploring ecological and trait-based data.
 Includes utilities for calculating functional diversity metrics (FRic, FEve, FDiv, FDis, RaoQ) and performing data preprocessing for further analysis.

+## Tracking to do

+* Generate quick report of finding to show Dan.
+Can literally just be dataflow and bad Random Forest
+* Fix up the data flow chart
+* Pull CHELSA data for California
+* Look at why 7000 points became 1600
+* Refactor code and clean it. truncate function being used multiple times
+* Start adding some sort of tracking to look at model performance (NOT urgent)

 ## Table of Contents
 - [Installation](#installation)